Dr. Death (podcast): Season 3 - "Miracle Man"

+Season 4 - "Black Magic"

 Promotion

 Wondery promoted the podcast by renting ad space on a billboard directly across the street from Baylor Plano where Dr. Death subject Christopher Duntsch had worked.
 The billboard was covered up hours after it was erected by Clear Channel Outdoor after they received several complaints; Baylor Plano denied any involvement with the removal of the billboard.

 Reception

 Dr. Death received mostly positive reviews.
+The show won Most Bingeable Podcast at the 2019 iHeartRadio Podcast Awards.
 GQ Magazine called it "The scariest podcast of the year."
 Season two of the show received the 2021 Ambies award for "Best True Crime Podcast".

 TV adaptation

 On October 3, 2018, it was announced that Universal Cable Productions had put the TV series into development.
 Happy! show runner Patrick Macmanus will executive produce and write the script.